Barenblatt v. United States: Background

 On February 25, 1953, the House Committee on Un-American Activities began a series of investigations to determine "the character, extent and objects of Communist Party activities … carried on by [teachers] who are subject to the directives and discipline of the Communist Party."
-Francis Crowley was brought before the committee and testified that while he was a graduate student at the University of Michigan in 1950 he and Lloyd Barenblatt - with whom he had shared an apartment - had participated in a student club with ties to the Communist Party.
+Francis Crowley was brought before the committee and testified that while he was a graduate student at the University of Michigan in 1950, he and Lloyd Barenblatt - with whom he had shared an apartment - had participated in a student club with ties to the Communist Party.
 Lloyd Barenblatt was subpoenaed in June 1954.
 Since his time as a teaching fellow at the University of Michigan, Barenblatt had been a social psychology instructor at Vassar.
 When he was subpoenaed to testify before the House Committee on Un-American Activities, the college refused to renew his contract.

-Although Barenblatt admitted that he had been at Michigan at the time and knew Crowley he refused to answer five questions:
+Although Barenblatt admitted that he had been at Michigan at the time and knew Crowley he refused to answer the following five questions: